linozen/exocortex/content/refs/python-for-everybody.md

 LinusLinus
 ```

-#### Asking the User for Input {#asking-the-user-for-input}
+#### Asking the User for Input

-There is a built-in function called `input` which stops the program and
+There is a built-in function called `input` which stops the program and waits
-waits for the user to type something.
-When the user presses `Return`,
+for the user to type something.
+When the user presses `Return`, the program
-the program resumes and the function returns whatever was typed as a
+resumes and the function returns whatever was typed as a string.
+The `\n` is
-string.
-The `\n` is called a `newline` which is a special character that
+called a `newline` which is a special character that causes a line break (which
-causes a line break (which is why, in the example below, the user input
-appears below the prompt)
+is why, in the example below, the user input appears below the prompt)

 ```python
 prompt = "Is this love?\n"